Last Updated on May 7, 2022 by Paul Guzman

 You need to be aware of the climate-related issues that will determine how well your garden plants will flourish.
 These include:

 - Temperature: Many plants will only thrive at specific temperatures.
 So working hard to grow tropical plants in a cold environment because you now have short winters is a waste of time.
 Similarly, growing plants that are adapted for cold weather in a tropical climate will end in failure.
 If you notice that you are having short winters due to global warming, you have the option of planting perennials that can endure both cold and hot temperatures.

-Rainfall: If your garden is located in a climate with heavy rainfall, you have to prevent over-watering of your plants.
+- Rainfall: If your garden is located in a climate with heavy rainfall, you have to prevent over-watering of your plants.
 You may also decide to grow plants that can stand up against heavy rainfall.
-For instance, banana, bamboo, sweet potato, tomatoes, and plums are suitable for areas with heavy moisture.
+For instance, bananas, bamboo, sweet potato, tomatoes, and plums are suitable for areas with heavy moisture.

 - Amount of Light: Do you live in a cloudy climate, or do you have bright skies with abundant sunshine?
 If you live in an area with large bodies of water, like lakes and rivers, you will have cloudy skies with reduced sunshine throughout the year.
 Because light plays a vital role in the critical photosynthesis process, you need to choose plants that can thrive in less sunlight such as begonias and amethyst flowers.

 How does global climate change affect your garden?

-Many gardens are now being affected by higher temperatures, increased annual rainfall coupled with air and soil pollution.
+Many gardens are now being affected by higher temperatures, and increased annual rainfall coupled with air and soil pollution.
 It’s not uncommon to see cottage gardens, hedges, and lawns looking brown and unattractive due to drier summers and shorter and wetter winters.

 While the shorter winters that precede early spring and the trees bearing leaves may be attractive to some gardeners, the higher temperatures are a double-edged sword.
 It is still possible to cultivate sub-tropical plants and some exotic fruits like citrus and Cannas.
 But the rise in winter rainfall will make it hard to grow Mediterranean plants that are not adapted for high moisture and rainfall.